 My long-term interest is elucidating genetic mechanisms controlling chromosome interactions in meiosis.
 To achieve this goal, our lab pursues two major research themes: (i) understanding the patterns of distribution of meiotic recombination events along chromosomes as well as the factors that control these patterns and (ii) elucidating factors that affect chromosome dynamics during early prophase of meiosis, particularly rapid chromosome movements that lead to homologous chromosome pairing.
 These basic research studies will provide a platform for investigations on how meiotic processes can be modified to improve plant breeding methods.
 Currently, the main projects in the lab currently are:

-(1) Understanding Recombination in Maize (sponsored by NSF and BARD).
+(1) Understanding Recombination in Maize (sponsored by NSF).
 Recombination is the main source of genetic variation in higher eukaryotes; it facilitates adaptation, purges deleterious mutations from genomes and populations, and is a major determinant of genome architecture.
 In addition, recombination is utilized as an unparalleled instrument of plant breeding.
 We generated the first map of sites where recombination is initiated in the genome of a plant (maize) by formation of double-strand breaks in chromosomal DNA.
 Few of these breaks are repaired to produce chromosomal arm exchanges (crossovers), leaving about one-fifth of maize genes in regions of highly reduced crossover rates.
 We found that specific chromatin features are the main factors deciding which recombination events become crossovers.
 Developing ways to increase crossovers in crossover-depressed regions will allow utilizing higher numbers of allele combinations in breeding programs, leading to more efficient breeding.

 (2) Chromosome axis dynamics during meiotic recombination (sponsored by ERA-CAPS/NSF).
 As a part of an international group of plant scientists we study how chromosome reorganization in meiosis and chromosome dynamics affect recombination outcomes, i.e., how they contribute to meiotic crossovers being formed in specific chromosome locations.
 To address this question, we use several advanced microscopy methods, such as restorative deconvolution, multiphoton excitation, and structured illumination microscopy.